fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/Set-AzureRmServiceBusQueueAuthorizationRule.md

 ```

 ### -Rights
-Specifies the rights; for instance:
+The rights; for example
 @("Listen","Send","Manage").

-Required if the *AuthruleObj* parameter is not specified.
+Required if 'AuthruleObj' not specified.

 ```yaml
 Type: String[]